qdm12/dns/README.md

       - 127.0.0.1
 ```

-If the containers are in the same virtual network, you can simply set the `dns` to the LAN IP address of the DNS container (i.e. `10.0.0.5`)
+If the containers are in the same Docker network, you can simply set the `dns` to the LAN IP address of the DNS container (i.e. `10.0.0.5`)

 #### Windows